Introduction

 Step 2 shows which products were delivered to which customers and when.

 Before the products are retrieved and the customers are informed, the crisis team will draw up a list.
-The list specifies which information may and can be given to the customer.
+The list specifies which may and can be given to the customer.
 This includes:

 • Reason for recall;